opencog/cogserver/opencog/cogserver/proxy/README.md

     is coded up (because its easy.)

   * To configure the proxy, there are two ways to do this.
-One is to use the Cogserver `config` command.
+One is to use the CogServer `config` command.
 Yuck.
 The other is to use `(use-modules (opencog cogserver))` and pass configuration into through that module.
 This has the advantage (and disadvantage) that only the person setting up the cogserver can configure it.